chrisrzhou/unverse/meditations/true-nature.md

 > The symboless world is the wonderous reality of *Nature*.

 > When we willingly accept reality, we step into that reality.
 But what of the reality prior to stepping in? (of accepting progressive technology, BCI etc)

+---

+> When you are absolutely certain of a feeling, simply observe that a change in any dimension of the current state (be it the landscape, or the music), might subject the very same situation to a completely different feeling.
+What then is/was the "true" feeling?